- Defining The Issues:

--As a result, Catholic apologists have developed various scriptural arguments against the principle of Sola Scriptura.
+-Roman Catholic apologists have developed various scriptural arguments against the doctrine of Sola Scriptura.
 In other words, they have made efforts to establish their theory from the Bible itself that the Bible alone is too difficult for us to understand apart from the Magisterium.
-The purpose of this article is to address a few of these claims.
+The purpose of this article is to address a number of these arguments.

 -How can a person rely on prophecy or compare Scripture to a "light" (v.
 19), if they have been forbidden to use it (v.
 20)?